Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

 ## How to use Library ?

 As you know, every android application have one Application class...
-If you dont have Applcation class, lets create
+If you dont have Application class, lets create

 In your project of Application class, add list of your product skus: